Nyai Roro Kidul: Princess Banyu Bening Gelang Kencana

-Another Sundanese folktale mention Banyoe Bening (meaning clear water) becomes Queen of the Djojo Koelon Kingdom.
-She suffer leprosy, travels to the south where she is taken up by a huge wave to disappear into the Ocean.
+Another Sundanese folktale mentions Banyoe Bening (meaning clear water) becoming Queen of the Djojo Koelon Kingdom.
+She suffered from leprosy and later traveled to the south, where she was taken by a huge wave to disappear into the Ocean.

-Princess Aurora Balqis

-According to spiritual teachers, of course they have defeated her power, Nyi Roro Kidul or Princess Aurora Balqis was born when Queen of Sheba exiled herself and meditate of sadness after the decease of King Solomon because the land was again on the verge of destruction and misguidance, In her hermitage she married the King of Djinn and Aurora Balqis was born without physical body as a pure djinn, finally she ordered her troops to throw her child into the sea of Aljawi and was found and raised by The Queen of the Southern Sea.
-Although in Kejawen and spiritual beliefs, Princess Roro Kidul is an outcast princess from land of Sheba.

-After growing up, she was given abilities and power with a jeweled scepter and shawl, his scepter was stronger than Nyi Blorong's, the shawl weapon could be used to summon huge waves and winds in the southern sea coast.

-Then she built a kingdom on the right of the southern coast to accompany the Queen of the Southern Sea who loved her very much as a daughter.
-She always waited for orders from The Queen of the Southern Sea as her adoptive mother and is said to have never married.

-When Sunan Gunung Jati introduced Sunan Kalijaga to Queen of the Southern Sea Rara Kadita, and Nyi Roro Kidul Aurora Balqis was also converted by the two Waliullah.

 Legend and belief

-Nyi Roro Kidul is sometimes depicted in the form of a mermaid with her lower body in the form of a snake or fish, sometimes also depicted as a very beautiful woman.
+Nyi Roro Kidul is sometimes depicted in the form of a mermaid with her lower body in the form of a snake or fish, sometimes as a very beautiful woman.
 She is believed to take the soul of anyone she wants.
-Sometimes she is said to have the form of a snake.
-This belief may stem from the legend about Princess of Pajajaran who suffered from leprosy.
-Her skin disease was probably thought to be the same as a snake shedding its skin.
+Her depiction as a snake may stem from the legend about the Princess of Pajajaran who suffered from leprosy, which was probably thought to be the same as a snake shedding its skin.

 Pati of the army of the Southern Sea

-Nyi Roro Kidul is believed to be the pati of Kanjeng Ratu Kidul who leads the army of phantoms in the southern sea.
-Kiai Iman Sampurno from Blitar, East Java (19th century) issued a prophecy that Nyi Roro Kidul and Sunan Lawu would lead their respective armies and spread plague to humans who behaved badly.
+Nyi Roro Kidul is believed to be the pati of Kanjeng Ratu Kidul, who leads the army of phantoms in the southern sea.
+Kiai Iman Sampurno from Blitar, East Java (19th century) issued a prophecy that Nyi Roro Kidul and Sunan Lawu would lead their respective armies and spread the plague to humans who do not behave well.